hansbrougha/react-portfolio/README.md

 ## **Links**

+Repository:

 - https://hansbrougha.github.io/react-portfolio/

+Deployment:

 - https://github.com/hansbrougha/react-portfolio

 ## **Questions**

   <img src="https://avatars.githubusercontent.com/hansbrougha" style="width: 45px; height: 45px; border-radius:50%;">

-If you have any questions about the repo, submit a pull requst or issue, or contact hansbroughku@gmail.com.
+If you have any questions about the repo, or your searching for web developers, contact hansbroughku@gmail.com.